Why Everything Costs More Than It Did Last Tuesday

 Inflation: Why That £3 Meal Deal Now Costs £4.25

-Imagine this: You walk into your local supermarket, expecting your trusty £3 meal deal, only to find it's now £4.25.
+Well, let's think about the following situation, you walk into your local supermarket, on your school break expecting your trusty £3 meal deal, only to find it's now £4.25.
 Outrageous, right?
 But behind that price hike lies one of the biggest buzzwords in economics: inflation.

 Inflation is when the general prices of goods and services rise over time, meaning your money buys you less.
 It’s like your £10 note slowly becoming worth a fiver - without physically shrinking.

 A little inflation?
+Say from 2 to 3%?
 Totally normal.
 It keeps things working.
 Too much?
 It messes with confidence, wages, investment... basically everything.
 Ask Venezuela.
 Or even the UK in the 1970s.

-How Do We Measure It?
+How Do We Measure Inflation in IB Economics?
 Meet the CPI

 The Consumer Price Index (CPI) tracks the average price changes of a basket of goods and services.
 Think shopping trolley filled with everyday items: bread, rent, Netflix, petrol, cinema snacks.
 If the price of this trolley goes up, we’ve got inflation.